 General introduction

-This ONF Technical Recommendation (TR) is a supplement to the Reference Implementation for the TRANSPORT-API (TAPI) [ONF TR-547].
+This LF Technical Recommendation (TR) is a supplement to the Reference Implementation for the TRANSPORT-API (TAPI) [LF TR-547].

 Introduction to this document

 The purpose of this document is to explain TAPI streaming and provide a set of guidelines and recommendations for use of TAPI streaming.